taurusloathe/CRITR/README.md

 The token contract that is deployed by users leverages an exponential bonding curve with a divisor of 500 that raises the price of the users' token.
 Everytime the user adds more to their account (buys more of their own token), their initial deposit value increases exponentially.
 ![1000021157](https://github.com/taurusloathe/CRITR-App/assets/110080228/7078ef0d-1bcb-44e2-ad05-d316f732df1f)

-Run the token_price_calculator.py file to calculate how many tokens to purchase to reach your personal price target.
+Run the provided python file 'token_price_calculator.py' to calculate how many of your tokens to purchase to reach your personal price target.
 ![1000021158](https://github.com/taurusloathe/CRITR-App/assets/110080228/550a48a7-40be-4884-980e-2a33c60f2981)

 # Updates: